 However, there are still plenty of misconceptions about what should and shouldn’t be used on skin.
 Below are five common skincare myths that somehow still persist—and we’re clearing them up, once and for all.

-Myth: Coconut oil is a good facial moisturizer
+Myth #1: Coconut oil is a good facial moisturizer

-Myth: Pore strips can help keep blackheads at bay
+Myth #2: Pore strips can help keep blackheads at bay

-OK, while the process of peeling off a pore strip is understandably super satisfying, they often do more harm than good.
+While the process of peeling off a pore strip is understandably super satisfying, they often do more harm than good.
 “What they’re actually removing is hair, dead skin cells and sebaceous filaments—certainly not blackheads” [which live much deeper inside pores], explains Dr. Nguyen.
-With regular use of pore strips, skin’s protective barrier gets disrupted and you’re left vulnerable to skin irritations like redness, hives and dry patches.
+With regular use of pore strips, the skin’s protective barrier gets disrupted and you’re left vulnerable to skin irritations like redness, hives and dry patches.

-Myth: Getting a “base tan” will ensure you don’t burn in the sun
+Myth #3: Getting a “base tan” will ensure you don’t burn in the sun

-Myth: You should apply sunscreen 15 to 30 minutes before going outside so it can “activate”
+Myth #4: You should apply sunscreen 15 to 30 minutes before going outside so it can “activate”

-Stephen Alain Ko, more commonly known by his website and Instagram handle @kindofstephen, is cosmetic chemist who found internet fame by doing a Reddit AMA eight years ago.
+Stephen Alain Ko, more commonly known by his website and Instagram handle @kindofstephen, is a cosmetic chemist who found internet fame by doing a Reddit AMA nine years ago.
 These days, he’s one of the most reputable online skincare experts around.
 The skincare myth he’d most like to clear up?
 The fact that you need to apply a chemical sunscreen 15 to 30 minutes before going outside to give it time to form a reaction with your skin and start working.
 “That’s completely untrue.
 If it were, we wouldn’t be able to measure UV absorption on plastic films, [which is] what is done in laboratory tests.”

-Myth: Your pores can open, close and change in size
+Myth #5: Your pores can open, close and change in size

 What about the common belief that heat (like steam, for instance) opens up pores and cold closes them?
-Michelle Wong, Chemistry PhD, high school science teacher, and the author behind the popular skincare blog, Lab Muffin, explains that “pores don’t open and close with heat and cold, since they aren’t controlled by muscle.”
-So while slight warmth can help ease oils out of congested pores, switching between extreme heat and extreme cold won’t do much more than irritate your skin.
+Michelle Wong, Chemistry PhD, high school science teacher and the author behind the popular skincare blog Lab Muffin, explains that “pores don’t open and close with heat and cold, since they aren’t controlled by muscle.”
+So while it’s true that warmth can help ease oils out of congested pores, switching between extreme heat and extreme cold won’t do much more than irritate your skin.